Mathew Newman

 Are any of the procedures available on a provisional basis? | Yes.
 Compulsory liquidation can be made on a provisional basis. |

-What requirements are to be satisfied for the procedures to be pursued? | Compulsory liquidation
+What requirements are to be satisfied for the procedures to be pursued? |

-The main reasons are that a company is unable to pay its debts or that it is just and equitable to do so.
+Compulsory liquidation The main reasons are that a company is unable to pay its debts or that it is just and equitable to do so.
 A recent Guernsey case has also seen a company wound up because it failed to provide accounts to its members.
 Voluntary liquidation - whether company is solvent or insolvent

-(a) Court to establish that it has jurisdiction to call meetings of creditors/members |
+A three stage process: (a) court to establish that it has jurisdiction to call meetings of creditors/members |

 What is the procedure and how long typically does it take? |

-Compulsory liquidation – no specific time and the Court does not tend to impose time limits.
+Compulsory liquidation – no specific time and the Court does not tend to impose time limits

-Scheme of Arrangement The process can be relatively quick, and will be reviewed on a case by case basis. |
+The process can be relatively quick, and will be reviewed on a case by case basis. |

 Can any procedures be pursued without the involvement of the Court? | Yes.
 Voluntary liquidation is a process which can take place without the involvement of the Court. |